gbm2025/CPG-GAN-code/README.md

 For more technical details on the CPG-GAN method, please refer to the paper "Pelvicfloorultrasounddiagnosisthroughdynamicadaptationofimage expansion:across-perceptualguidedgenerativeadversarialnetwork approach".

+Due to the privacy of the current research, this repository temporarily uploads some of the code of the paper, and the rest of the code is being organized.
+It will continue to be updated in the future, and the latest code will be gradually supplemented for reference and reproduction.
+Thank you for your understanding!

 For more questions regarding technical details, please contact the code author.